-We have just returned from another refreshing visit to the Cape.
-We have over 15 farming plat forms in the Eastern and Western Cape area.
-This week we visited a new farmer who is expanding into Eucalyptus, Lavandin, Tea tree and Geranium crops.
-These are grown organically.
+The Scatters team enjoyed another refreshing visit to the Cape.
+With over 15 farming platforms in the Eastern and Western Cape area, a new farmer was visited.
+He is expanding into Eucalyptus, Lavandin, Tea Tree and Geranium crops, grown organically.

-Our aim is to ensure the farmers are able to grow successful and sustainable crops for the future.
-We walk alongside the farmers from grassroots level to help with all types of farming advice.
+The aim is to ensure the farmers can grow successful and sustainable crops for the future.
+As such, Scatters walks alongside the farmers from grassroots level to help with support and farming advice.

-During this visit we needed to secure the correct Lavindin species for the nursery to ensure that the propagation of the crop is done with the correct plant species.
-We have chosen the Lavindin Grosso for this particular farm.
+During this particular visit, the mission was to secure the correct Lavindin species for the nursery to ensure that the propagation of the crop is done with the correct plant species.
+Lavandin Grosso was selected for this particular farm.

-We have moved our 200L mobile distillation vessel to this farm for the future distillations.
-We needed to ensure that the harvesting times are correct to ensure that the plants will be at the optimal growth phase to produce the best quality oil.
+Scatters’ 200-litre mobile distillation vessel was moved to this farm for future distillations.
+This was done to ensure the harvesting times were correct, and the plants were at the optimal growth phase to produce the best quality oil.

-We need to cover another 20ha of land in the next 12 months so the nursery is full of new little plants which are under the constant care of the farmer.
-The little plants need to have high moisture, warm air and perfect soil conditions to thrive and to prevent a high mortality rate.
+During this visit, time was spent walking through the nursery of new seedlings growing patiently, waiting to be transplanted at the right time.
+At that stage, the plan was to cover another 20 hectares of land over a year.
+As a result, the nursery was full of new little plants which were under the constant care of the farmer.
+These little plants require high moisture, warm air and perfect soil conditions to thrive and to prevent a high mortality rate.

-These trees are harvested every 5 months and kept small to increase leaf count with smaller branches.
+During this visit, the established crop of Eucalyptus trees was visited.
+These trees are harvested every five months and kept small to increase leaf count with smaller branches.